 - You’d only need this card if you fly with Delta often, spending around $3,000 per year.
 If that doesn’t sound like you, try a different airline or travel card.

 - This card is good for spending with Delta, but for other purchases you’ll want to use a different rewards card to get a better value.

-- Get your introductory bonuses by spending $6,000 and making a purchase from Delta in the first 3 months (80,000 bonus miles, 5,000 Medallion Qualification Miles (MQMs), and a $100 statement credit).
+- Get your introductory bonus by spending $1,000 in the first 3 months (35,000 bonus miles and 5,000 MQMs) and make a purchase with Delta in the first 3 months to get a $100 statement credit.

 - Earn even more miles with the Miles Boosts.
 Spend $25k in a year to get 10k bonus miles and 10k MQMs, and another $25k to get the same bonus again.

 - Spend with Delta to make fast progress towards an elite Medallion status.

 - If you’re planning to pay for a trip using miles, be aware that they’ll take 8-12 weeks to show up in your Delta account.

 - Look for Delta saver award routes to get a better value for your miles.

 - Take advantage of your discounted access to Delta Sky Clubs, at $29 each for you and up to two guests.